pyOpenSci/python-package-guide/package-structure-code/python-package-distribution-files-sdist-wheel.md

 pyproject.toml file.
 The pyproject.toml and other files that may be included in source distributions are not included in wheels because it is a built distribution.

+The wheel (.whl) is your built binary distribution. **Binary files** are the built / compiled source files.
+These files are ready to be installed.
+A wheel (**.whl**) is a **.zip** file containing all of the files needed to directly install your package.
+All of the files in a wheel are binaries - this means that code is already compiled / built.
+Wheels are thus faster to install - particularly if you have a package that requires build steps.

  The wheel does not contain any of your packages configuration files such as **setup.cfg** or **pyproject.toml**.
 This